-The Eigen project has a SYCL back-end implementation that implements operations such as tensors and runs on various devices.
+The Eigen project has a SYCL back-end implementation that the "tensor" operations and runs on various devices.
 You can find the repository for the Eigen SYCL implementation here, and the additions are being up-streamed to the main project repository.
-The supported devices range from desktop CPUs, GPUs through to embedded accelerators such as the Renesas CVengine or ARM Mali GPU.
+The supported devices range from desktop CPUs, GPUs through to embedded accelerators such as the ARM Mali GPU.
 Each device has different capabilities and in particular the embedded devices have different memory models and restricted memory sizes.

 If you would like to see some code that uses Eigen tensors using SYCL, take a look at the tensor benchmark code.

 In order to tune the Eigen expressions for these devices and make the most of the hardware's capabilities, various compile time flags can be passed to the CMake when compiling your code to specialize the Eigen expressions for a particular device.
 These flags are outlined on this page.